Hello — I'm Geoff: a scientist, engineer, and maker.

 My games and game engines are cross-platform (Windows and Linux) and written from scratch, because I enjoy the learning that comes from doing things yourself.
 I've also built scripting tools, physically-based rendering (PBR) and raytracing engines, and more.

-My games were written in C++ with modern OpenGL and GLSL.
+I write my games in Vulkan or OpenGL, with shaders written in GLSL.
 Most of my custom development tools were written in C# .NET.
-I constructed art assets in Blender and GIMP (most recently using a PBR metallicity workflow), and I performed sound design using Goldwave and Audacity.
+I construct art assets in Blender and GIMP (most recently using a PBR metallicity workflow), and I do my own foley/sound design with Goldwave and Audacity.
 Two of my games are on Steam.

 Hypergate is a 3D space combat game available on Steam for Windows and Linux.
 It took five years to develop.